Hannah-Hiltz/PriorAuthAutomation/docs/index.md

 This project was built with healthcare compliance as a design constraint, not an afterthought.

-All data used in development is entirely synthetic.
+- **Data privacy.** All development uses fully synthetic data.
 No real patient data was used at any stage.
-In a production deployment, all PHI would need to be de-identified per HIPAA Safe Harbor or Expert Determination standards before processing, and any LLM API calls would require a signed Business Associate Agreement.
+In any production deployment, clinical notes must be de-identified per HIPAA Safe Harbor or Expert Determination standards before processing.
+PHI must never be transmitted to external LLM APIs without a signed Business Associate Agreement.

-Every pipeline output includes an auditable rationale trace — extracted entities, rule signals, retrieved policy language, and LLM reasoning are all preserved.
-There are no black-box decisions.
+- **Human in the loop.** Automated PA decisions are decision-support tools, not final determinations.
 All denial decisions and safety-escalated cases require human clinical reviewer sign-off before issuance.
 The pipeline is decision support, not a replacement for clinical judgment.
-This is both the ethically appropriate design and the legally required one under current CMS regulations.
+This is both the ethically appropriate design and the legally required one under current CMS regulations, as well as most state-level PA laws.

+- **Explainability.** Every pipeline output includes an auditable rationale trace — extracted entities, rule signals, retrieved policy, and LLM reasoning are all preserved and logged.
+No black-box outputs.

+- **CMS 2026 PA Final Rule.** The pipeline architecture is designed for compatibility with the CMS Prior Authorization Final Rule (CMS-0057-F) requiring payers to implement real-time PA APIs via HL7 FHIR R4 by 2026.

 ---